-In the early hours of the 24th of February, 2022, a culmination of historical and military build up led to the launch of Russia's full-scale invasion of Ukraine that has killed thousands, displaced millions and ravaged entire cities (Al Jazeera, 2022).
+In the early hours of the 24th of February, 2022, a culmination of historical and military build up led to the aggravation of the armed conflict in Ukraine.
 Over 8 million refugees have fled Ukraine (UNHCR, 2023), signifying the largest population movement in Europe since the Second World War (UN Press, 2022).
 Poland has spearheaded the response by hosting over 1.5 million refugees with a concerted effort between the government, local and international organisations, as well as Polish citizens who welcomed many into their private homes (OHCHR, 2022).
-In 2021, when hundreds of refugees from Iraq, Syria and Afghanistan were stranded at the Belarus-Poland border, Poland posted riot police and border guards to stop the flow of refugees (TRT World, 2022).
-Although Poland has not viewed refugees from Syria, Iraq, and Afghanistan favourably in recent years, Ukrainian migrants have been welcomed since Russia's annexation of Crimea in 2014 (Le Noé, 2022).
+In 2021, when hundreds of refugees from Iraq, Syria, and Afghanistan were stranded at the Belarus-Poland border, Poland posted riot police and border guards to stop the flow of refugees (TRT World, 2022).
+Although Poland has not viewed refugees from Syria, Iraq, and Afghanistan favourably in recent years, Ukrainians have been welcomed since 2014 (Le Noé, 2022).

-Before the invasion in 2022, approximately 1.3 million Ukrainians were residents in Poland (Government of Poland, 2022) and the country was experiencing strong economic growth with an increase in labour force participation and income (World Bank, 2022)..
+Before the escalation of the conflict in 2022, approximately 1.3 million Ukrainians were residents in Poland (Government of Poland, 2022), and the country was experiencing strong economic growth with an increase in labour force participation and income (World Bank, 2022).
 The signing of the Treaty on Good Neighbourliness in 1992 between Poland and Ukraine has allowed for increased cooperation between the two countries (Government of Poland, 2022).
-The treaty, along with geographic proximity, economic stability, a shared fear and history of Russian invasion and occupation helps explain Poland's initial response to the Ukrainian war.
-A year after the start of the war, an evaluation is imperative of the early-stage responses, current status, and the question of where the fate of Ukrainian refugees is headed within Poland.
+The treaty, along with geographic proximity and economic stability, helps explain Poland's initial response to the war in Ukraine.
+A year after the conflict aggravated, an evaluation is imperative of the early-stage responses, current status, and the question of where the fate of Ukrainian refugees is headed within Poland.